LucienHH/Storehaus/README.md

 npm install
 ```
 You'll also need a Discord API and IGDB API key if you are planning on hosting this yourself.
-## Usage
-Invite the bot to your server using this link: https://discord.com/oauth2/authorize?client_id=725749175282696194&scope=bot&permissions=8

-To run the bot, run ```node ./index.js```.
-Once the bot says ```Ready to go!```, you can begin issuing command to the bot in your server.

 ## Commands
 Game Info Bot uses the following commands:

-`about` Get info about the bot
+`about` Get info about the bot.

-`gameinfo`  Get general information of a particular game
+`gameinfo`  Get general information of a particular game.

-`gametime`  Get the time to complete a game's campaign and DLC
+`gametime`  Get the time to complete a game's campaign and DLC.

+`haloquote` Send a line of dialogue from the Halo series!
+Quotes are picked at random.

-`help` The bot will DM you of info of all commands
+`help` The bot will DM you of info of all commands.

 ## Support